History of hospitals: South & East Asia

 King Ashoka is said by many secondary sources to have founded hospitals ca. 230 BCE.
 Early medical practices emerged early on in the Indian subcontinent with the practice of Ayurvedic medicine, one of the earliest texts for which survive being the Charaka Samhita and Sushruta Samhita.
 Some early Buddhist communities established monastic communities with monasteries, and many of these monasteries were centers of learning for medicine.
 While sick monks within the monastic communities were usually treated in their own cells, some monasteries reserved a room where sick monks could be taken care of.
 While some of these rooms in Buddhist monasteries may have been open to the public, the majority were closed off to the public and were reserved for treating other monks within the monastery.
 This ideal is reflected in the story of the monk with dysentery.
 The first clear reference to an actual hospital within the southeast Asian world occurs in the accounts of the traveller Fa Xian in the 5th century CE, who describes hospitals in the city of Pataliputra and a few other sites:

 The benevolent and educated persons of this country have instituted a free hospital within the city; and hither come all poor or helpless inhabitants suffering from all kinds of infirmities.
 They are well taken care of, and a doctor attends them, food and medicine being supplied according to their wants.
 Thus they are made quite comfortable, and when they are well they may go away.

 The first clear archaeological evidence of such hospitals first appears in the eighth and ninth centuries.
-Nevertheless, it would be inaccurate to portray the period as a time where a system of hospitals had existed.
+Nevertheless, it would be inaccurate to portray the period as a time when a system of hospitals had existed.
 Rather, rulers from time to time may have sponsored and allocated resources for particular medical care for the population in particular places.
 In one case, a countrywide system of hospitals was established in 12th century Cambodia under the Cambodian king Jayavarman VII, who associated it with the Buddha of healing Bhaisajyaguru.

 Significant and asymmetric transfers of knowledge to the southeast Asian world from the Greek one began during the reign of Alexander the Great in the late 4th century BCE as Hellenization swept the continent.

 While usually assumed that Tibetan medicine was largely Chinese in origin, it turns out that Tibetan medicine was actually largely Westernized, at least during the first century of the Tibetan Empire in the 7th–8th centuries.
 Persian and Arab doctors from the Islamic Caliphate could be found all across China in this time period.
 It's also possible that Indian physicians played a role in a short-lived, but still one of the earliest Abbasid hospitals established by the Barkamid family.